wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 ### Configuring the VNF iterface

-This is possibile by using the element `mac` and `unify-ip` within the description of a VNF port, as show in the following example:
+This is possibile by using the elements `mac` and `unify-ip` within the description of a VNF port, as show in the following example:

 	"VNFs": [